zealscott/SynMeter/README.md

 </div>

 ## What's New
+[Nov 24, 2024] We add a new SOTA HP synthesizer [REaLTabFormer](https://arxiv.org/pdf/2302.02041) to SynMeter!
+Try it out!
 [Sep 18, 2024] We add a new SOTA HP synthesizer [TabSyn](https://openreview.net/forum?id=4Ay23yeuz0) to SynMeter!
 Try it out!